marcoroganovic/ajaxify/README.md

 ### GET Method

-If second arguments is boolean `true` the browser will send request for data in JSON format.
-If arguments remain empty it will just return text.
+If second argument is boolean `true` the browser will send request for data in JSON format.
+If argument remains empty it will just return text.

-Also to set custom headers you can pass it an `object` with headers attribute that also should be an `object`.
+Also to set custom headers you can pass it an `object` with `headers` key that also should be an `object`.

 ### Sample usage